Gaussian-Sum Filter for Range-based 3D Relative Pose Estimation in the Presence of Ambiguities: GSF Initialization Process

 \subsection{Pose Evaluation using Geometry}

 The estimation of the four possible solutions for relative poses between Robot~$1$ and Robot~$p$ in 2D, as shown in Fig.~\ref{fig_2}, is a challenging problem.
 They are first computed using a geometric method.
 These solutions form a combination of all ambiguous relative poses between Robots $1$ to $N$.
-Since the robots only have two ranging tags each, to ensure a finite number of solutions, the problem is addressed in 2D, assuming zero relative height, roll, and pitch between the robots.
-This is a reasonable assumption as the robots are at ground level during start-up.
+Since the robots only have two ranging tags each, to ensure a finite number of solutions, the problem is addressed in 2D, assuming zero relative roll, and pitch between the robots.
+Because the robots can be at different heights, to project the range measurements into a 2D plane, the relative height between the robots is taken from the laser-range finders mounted on the robots, and then a 2D projection is performed on the range measurements.
+This method assumes that the robots are static or hovering over a common flat surface, which is a reasonable assumption for indoor environments.

 The notational preliminaries are as follows.
 The Tags $1$ and $2$ are in Robot~$1$ and Tags $i$ and $j$ are in Robot~$p$.
 The range measurements between Robots~$1$ and $p$ are $y_{1i}$, $y_{1j}$, $y_{2i}$, and $y_{2j}$.
 The unit vector between tags $\tau_1$ and $\tau_2$ is,